 There are so many opportunities to support ALSF!
-From hosting lemonade stands (many supporters are now hosting virtual stands, online fundraisers, or drive-thru stands) to participating in our largest virtual event of the year, The Million Mile, in September (a virtual fundraiser that encourages supporters to collectively walk, run, or bike 1 million miles throughout the month) to getting involved with our new gamer program or making a donation directly to our website.
+From hosting lemonade stands (you can also host virtual stands, online fundraisers, or drive-thru stands) to participating in our largest annual event, The Million Mile, each September (a virtual fundraiser that encourages supporters to collectively walk, run, or bike 1 million miles throughout the month) to getting involved with our new gamer program or making a donation directly to our website.

 We make it easy and fun, with no minimum requirements for fundraising.
 We also have a special “Kids Corner” on our website with activities for kids and lesson plans for parents and teachers that incorporate Alex’s story into teachable moments.
 Alex taught us that every donation counts, and we continue to live by the idea that small gestures and donations can add up to big change for kids with cancer!

 What do you wish other families knew about what it’s like to have a child diagnosed with cancer?

 Receiving a childhood cancer diagnosis is life-changing and overwhelming for the entire family including parents, siblings, grandparents, and more.
 Every family reacts differently to a diagnosis—some embrace help from others while others feel more private and want to retreat.
 The most important thing anyone can do is send kind thoughts, words of encouragement, and offers to help on the individual family’s terms.
 In addition, getting involved with organizations that help fund research and support families (like ours!) is a great way to show support for families whose children are battling cancer.
 It truly shows that you care and are willing to take action to help.
 When families see support for childhood cancer causes in their community, it gives them so much hope.